sunsingerus/clickhouse-terraform/README.md

 Now we are ready to start Terraforming.

-Setup veriables, located in `var.tf` file, such as:
+Setup variables, located in `var.tf` file, such as:
   * `vpc_id`
   * `subnet_id`
   * `instance_type`